Accelerated Information Gradient flow

 In this paper, we present a unified framework of accelerated gradient flows in probability space embedded with information metrics, named Accelerated Information Gradient (AIG) flows.
 From a transport-information-geometry perspective, we derive AIG flows by damping Hamiltonian flows.
 Examples include Fisher-Rao metric, Wasserstein-2 metric, Kalman-Wasserstein metric and Stein metric.
+In Gaussian families, we verify the existence of AIG flows.
+Here we show that the AIG flow corresponds to a well-posed ODE system in the space of symmetric positive definite matrices.
 We rigorously prove the convergence rate of AIG flows based on the geodesic convexity of the loss function under both Fisher-Rao metric and Wasserstein metric.
 Besides, we handle two difficulties in numerical implementations of AIG flows under Wasserstein metric for sampling.
 On the one hand, as pointed out in \cite{uaapb,affpd}, the logarithm of density term (gradient of KL divergence) is difficult to approximate in particle formulations.
 We propose a novel kernel selection method, whose bandwidth is learned by sampling from Brownian motions.
 We call it the BM method.
 On the other hand, we notice that the AIG flow can be a numerically stiff system, especially in high-dimensional sample spaces.
 This is because the solution of AIG flows can be close to the boundary of the probability space.